Reducing the Risk of Fire

 Whilst we can’t completely eliminate the risk of a fire breaking out, we can all take steps to reduce the risk.

-In the workplace or public buildings, there are strict health and safety regulations that have to be adhered to and these include implementing a suitable fire risk assessment.
+In the workplace or public buildings in Milton Keynes, there are strict health and safety regulations that have to be adhered to and these include implementing a suitable fire risk assessment.

 Workplace Fire Hazards

 In the workplace, a Fire Risk Assessment begins with the identification of any fire hazards and possible ignition sources and material that might fuel a fire, such as:

 - Smokers’ material, e.g. cigarettes, matches and lighters;

 - Naked flames, e.g. candles or gas or liquid-fuelled open-flame equipment;